tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

   - specifically note anything that was in the chapter that you can apply somewhere else
   - summary and review the notes periodically
   - you're more likely to remember what you learn in the beginning of a learning session and the last thing you learned (more recent).
 Opening primacy and closing recency
+  - keyword substitution method.
+This is helpful in learning new language
+    - take a picture and substitute it for a word
+  - Intensify: turn into picture (TIP), Using action, exaggeration, emotion to make it illogical
   - [blank sheet](#blank-sheet) technique
   - [conventional notes](#conventional-notes) technique
   ## Sun list